 K2 Product Support and Release Strategy

-This article describes K2’s official release strategy.
+This article describes Nintex’s official release strategy for K2 Software.
 It also includes information on how product releases may affect version support.
-Additionally, support plans for third-party software (including Microsoft Products) is included in this article.
-Please contact your local K2 representative with any questions.
+Additionally, support plans for third-party software (including Microsoft Products) are included in this article.
+Please contact your local Nintex representative with any questions.

 - Third-Party software support plan

 - K2 Product Releases and Build Numbers - lists the released versions and build numbers, and contains links to the release notes for that release

 - How to determine the installed K2 software version, Cumulative Updates, and Fix Packs - describes how to determine which version/CU or FP are installed in a K2 environment

 - Product Compatibility, Integration and Support - a matrix that lists compatibility and support information for various versions of K2 with versions of third-party software